10 Worst Cities for Drunk Driving (2022) Report

 “In the United States, drunk driving is against the law, and having too much to drink can be extremely dangerous.
 According to research, Washington, DC, Worcester, MA, and Detroit, MI had the most significant number of drunk driving deaths per capita of any city in the United States.

-According to the National Highway Traffic Safety Administration (NHTSA), in North Carolina, the period between 2 am and 6 am is when most drunk drivers are on the road.
+According to the National Highway Traffic Safety Administration (NHTSA), in North Carolina, between 2 a.m. and 6 a.m. is when most drunk drivers are on the road.
 This is also true in states like California, Washington, and Massachusetts, where it is common sense that most people driving under the influence choose to do so during these hours.

 North Carolina and other states have tried several strategies that have helped reduce drunk driving-related crashes.